homebrew8088/8086-PC-Compatible/README.md

 # 8086 PC Compatible

 This is a repository for my 8086 PC Compatible project developed in 2021.
-The Motherboard is built to be generally PC XT/AT compatible.
+The Motherboard is built to be generally PC XT/AT compatible.\
+\
+THIS DOES NOT WORK CORRECTLY FOR REFERENCE ONLY

 https://www.homebrew8088.com \
 http://www.ebay.com/sch/emil6190/m.html